An Ode to All that has been Forgotten

 I’d figure Umma did things like that because she felt sorry or wanted to compensate for all the things she couldn’t do for me.
 On the weekends when my parents went off to work, Obbah and I would climb out our window to play on the rooftop, our backyard.
 We would take turns climbing the fence leaned against the building next to us, using the wires that ran along the brick wall as rope to pull ourselves up.
 We would sit on the edge of the building and watch the trains go by until sunset.
 If Umma were to find out, we would surely get in trouble.

 One day I challenged Obbah to a race.
 Our feet scurried to the fence, and we both started climbing and grabbing anything we could.
 Side by side, I was sure I would win.
 But Obbah, in his competitive streak, yanked the wire from my hands and I fell.
 Like Mufasa in the battle of the stampede and Obbah, the wicked Scar.
 The sharp arrows of the fence cut a gash up my thigh.
-I must have fell unconscious or had dreamed or hallucinated that Obbah poured Clorox over my cut to disinfect my wound, but today he denies my allegations and claims I would be dead if they were true.
+I must have fell unconscious and dreamed that Obbah poured Clorox over my cut to disinfect my wound, but today he denies my allegations and claims I would be dead if they were true.

 Two Floored Home

 The entrance of our apartment was covered with green carpet, spotted with stains, that would burn my knees every time I collapsed on the floor after a day at school.
 The rest was covered in linoleum – diamonds connecting the corners of each tile.
 Every once in a while, our bathroom door managed to lock itself, and my mother would take our biggest knife to pry it open.
-I would run away at the sight of my mother stabbing the doorknob violently until the lock finally caved.
+I would run away at the sight of my mother violently stabbing the doorknob until the lock finally caved.

 Life in that home was lonely.
 Obbah would take the golden bus to a better school that had no space for me, and I would take my tiny, tired feet up to the school two blocks away.
 Obbah’s school had special afterschool programs for students whose parents worked late.
 While he drew sharks and Pokémon, the same strange woman would pick me up and drop me off at our apartment.
 Silence would echo through the hollow space that only I inhabited until Obbah came back from school.
 I would pass the time and fill the emptiness with imaginary people, having imaginary conversations, enjoying their imaginary company.

-Wandering and weaving my identity through different worlds, I did not know where I was going half the time.
+Wandering and weaving myself through different worlds, I did not know where I was going half the time.
 After recess, Ms. Nicoletta would shut off the lights and everyone would put their heads down.
 I would stare at my shoes dangling in the air and listen to the air conditioning hum loudly in my ear.
 One day, I started to silently weep.
 Ms. Nicoletta said, “Yon Mi, Yon Mi, wake up.”
 Embarrassed by the pool of tears that had formed on my desk and the red that flushed my face, I kept my head down for as long as I could.
 Everyone, including myself, clueless as to why I was so sad.

 I scared Umma, who thought she was the one to blame.
 She pleaded with Abba to send me to a daycare – where the entrance was paved in hardwood and there was a staircase leading up to a second floor.
 I would sit awkwardly at the dining room table.
 Children did homework and adults changed diapers.
 Everyone opened gifts at Christmas time and I wondered why I didn’t receive anything from Santa Claus.
 Was I naughty?
 Maybe it was because we didn’t have a tree.
 Mom picked me up one day and in her broken English shouted, “Too expensive!
 Please!”
 I stood by her side while they bickered back and forth; we never went back again.